v1kAn0v/corona_lake_dict/README.md

-# tax_auth_dict
+# corona_lake_dict
-Data dictionary for Tax Authority of Israel vuejs with vuetify plugin based UI
+Data dictionary for Ministry of Health of Israel on vuejs with vuetify plugin based UI